The most impactful yet often overlooked category in many women’s wardrobes is their undergarments.

 To keep things smooth and maintain a little modesty under things like wrap dresses I love the Spanx Thinstincts® 2.0 Girl Short.

-Other times, when I need something more serious, The Spanx OnCore High-Waisted Mid-Thigh Short is where it’s at.
+Other times, when I need something more serious, but also something that still feels good on, The Spanx OnCore High-Waisted Mid-Thigh Short is where it’s at.

 This is their most powerful compression piece, also in sizes XS – 3X in a range of neutral skintones.